-Deeside is home to a highly vulnerable capercaillie population.
+Deeside is home to an extremely vulnerable capercaillie population.
 Although low in number, the birds are a genetic lifeline to the larger Strathspey population.
-Work with communities in Deeside is therefore an essential part of securing a long-term future of capercaillie in the UK.
+Work with communities in Deeside is therefore an essential part of building a future for capercaillie in the UK.

 Events and activities

 Running until the end of December, we're asking Deeside residents and visitors to share their views via the short survey below, so we can explore the views held in the wider community.
 From whether you feel we should protect capercaillie, to the actions that could help, we want to hear the views of as many Deeside residents and visitors as possible.

 Keep up to date with news related to work in Deeside.